delainewendling/NP_trip_planner/README.md

 # Discover America
-  As a student of Nashville Software School, students were given the task of creating a front-end capstone project.
+  As a student of Nashville Software School, I was given the task of creating a front-end capstone project.
 The requirements were:
   * Create a basic CRUD app
   * Use Firebase to host data
   * Use Angular 1.x